ESCOMP/CISM-wrapper/doc/source/users_guide/introduction.rst

 -  The division of glaciers into elevation classes in CLM is fairly coarse and static in space.
 The current scheme is reasonable for Greenland, but not ideal for mountain glaciers.
-An improved scheme is under development.

--  When downscaling to elevation class, the partitioning between rain and snow in CLM is simplistic.
-There are plans to make this partitioning dependent on surface temperature.

 What’s new in CESM1.2 with respect to ice sheet modeling?
 ---------------------------------------------------------